What Is Social-Emotional Learning? A Guide for Families and Educators

 Long-Term ROI for College and Career Readiness

 Colleges look beyond grades and transcripts.
-They want students who can manage their workload, communicate with professors, use support resources, and handle conflict in shared living and learning environments.
+Institutions of higher education want students who can manage their workload, communicate with professors, use support resources, and handle conflict in shared living and learning environments.
 Social emotional learning builds the maturity behind those behaviors, including self-advocacy, resilience, and follow-through, which become essential once students leave the structure of high school.

 Those same expectations carry into the workforce.
 Employers consistently prioritize problem solving, teamwork, and communication.
 In NACE’s Job Outlook 2025 research, nearly 90% of recruiters reported looking for problem-solving ability, more than 80% valued teamwork, and about 75% prioritized communication.
 These are often called soft skills, but in practice they function as power skills that shape performance under pressure.